2025 Asset Management Outlook: 4 Important Trends That Affect Future Jobs

 Instead of worrying, having an insight to what the future may hold for your industry may help alleviate stress on job security and more importantly – help you better prepare for future changes.

-Since most CFA candidates are interested in an investment management career, our data-driven guide summarizes the latest asset management outlook published by top consulting firms, focusing on future trends and potential impact on jobs.
+Since most CFA candidates are interested in an investment management career, our data-driven guide summarizes the latest asset management outlook published by top consulting firms, focusing on future trends and potential impact on jobs, especially from Artificial Intelligence (AI).

 This Asset Management sector outlook guide starts with a quick look at the current state of the industry, before moving on to understanding the 4 key trends that are transforming the asset management sector, and how they may affect current and future jobs.